brain-hackers/buildbrain/README.md

 This repository includes:

- - linux-brain, u-boot-brain and nkbin_maker as submodules
+ - linux-brain, u-boot-brain, nkbin_maker and boot4u as submodules
  - Useful build targets in Makefile
  - r3build.toml to watch changes that occur in submodules